OBDS-Training/Help/content/en/docs/conda/installation/index.md

 ![Interactively testing a Conda installation.](test-interactively.png)

-The `which` command can also be used to verify that the `conda` command is found on the `PATH`, at the expected location (see screenshot below).
+The `which` command can also be used to verify that the `conda` command is found on the `PATH`, at the expected location.

 ```bash
 which conda